Sei pezzi per pianoforte: "Canone"

 Originally a part of the unfinished Suite, P 043, the "Canone" ("Canon") in G minor is a canon at the octave, demonstrating a more romantic, serious texture that shows the influence of Johann Sebastian Bach, César Franck and Ferruccio Busoni, as well as the Baroque period in general.
 The entire piece stays at the octave, with the comes (the voice following the leading voice) appearing in the tenor, something Hess compares with Bach's 24th variation of the Goldberg Variations.

 The canon is composed of four sections.
 The first is the Andantino, a canon in two wherein the dux (the leading voice), played at the higher register, is echoed by the comes one octave lower and two beats later.
-Following a varied repetition of the Andantino, the Agitato appears, switching to the key of E-flat minor.
+Following a varied repetition of the Andantino, the Agitato appears, switching to the key of E♭ minor.
 It is characterized by ascending sixteenth notes followed by three descending notes (of longer value), where the comes is on the seventh beat.
 The section uses two-note grouping reminiscent of the first section, a pattern prevalent in the works of Respighi.
 The grouped notes eventually transform into technically challenging double sixths that ascend, while the left hand plays a descending scale leading to the grand climax—the Largamente C section.
 Here, the canon from the opening, now in the major tonic, reappears as triumphant octaves with the dux on the left hand.
 Subsequently, the second half of the A section is repeated and is followed by an expressive coda that ends the piece.
 The piece was praised for its lyricism, which led Hess to opine that "we sometimes lose track of imitation between the existing voices."